Teslestien/Legatus/README.md

 # Legatus
-Legatus is a 1:1 live chat application.\
+Legatus is an AES encryption supported chat room.\
-It cannot do much for now.
-Host the flask server and set the URL in the source code.
-Create two builds, in one set the user as "Questo" and in the other set the user as "Exclay".
-You can further make changes in the souurce code to have a custom encryption and decryption key/iv.\
+It cannot do much for the time being and is just a basic chat app.
+Host the python flask server and set it's URL in the source code and then build.
+I suggest hosting it on replit and keeping it up with UptimeRobot if many people won't be using it.
+It can be further modified to work like a fully fledged chat app like WhatsApp or Telegram.
-Now the two builds should be able to have a live connection with each other.
-Currently, I've made this just as a practice project so if there are any improvements that can be made, please let me know.